-Non-Substantive Trademark Office Actions
+A Non-Substantive Trademark Office Action

 The simplest Office Action is one dealing with non-substantive issues, such as insufficient information or the application not being filled out correctly.
 These are typically very easy to respond to and can oftentimes even be dealt with over the phone with the Examiner directly.
 They take the least amount of time and energy to fix.

 This also applies to situations where the Examiner has suggestions regarding the description of your logo, misspellings in the application, or simply a need for additional specimens in use of your mark.
 These situations may require a little bit more attention, but they are typically non-substantive and you are not arguing with the Examiner, you are just providing additional information requested.